Solberg cabinet: Members

 On 16 October 2013, Erna Solberg's cabinet ministers were formally appointed by King Harald V.

 The Cabinet had 18 ministers; two fewer than the previous Stoltenberg cabinet.
 It had eleven ministers from the Conservatives and seven from Progress, reflecting the parties' numerical strength in Parliament.

 The cabinet had nine men and nine women.
 Their average age on taking office was 43.
 Six ministers had studies in economics, four were jurists and four had studies in the humanities or social sciences.

 Seven ministers hailed from Western Norway, including Listhaug who now represented Oslo.
 Seven ministers (including Listhaug) represented Eastern Norway, three ministers represented Trøndelag, one Northern Norway and one Sørlandet.
 Siv Jensen was the only minister who was born and grew up in Oslo.

 On 16 December 2015, Solberg made a cabinet reshuffle.
 The reshuffle increased the number of cabinet ministers from 18 to 20.

 Three cabinet ministers were replaced on 20 December 2016.

+A minor reshuffle happened on 20 October 2017 following the 2017 election.

+The Liberal Party joined the coalition on 17 January 2018.

 On 22 January 2019, with the Christian Democratic Party entering the coalition, the government consisted of 22 ministers, the greatest number ever in a Norwegian government.